wp-plugins/slideshow-satellite/readme.txt

 You may also want to "Reset Configuration" from the Configuration page

-= Will I be able to use my 1 time download on a future version?
-If you're lucky copying the /pro/ folder from your initial install to your next you will keep your updates.
-If new premium updates were made this may not work.

 == Screenshots ==
 1. Slideshow Satellite with bottom thumbnails